netlands/OctoPrint-Physical-Buttons/README.md

 This plugin allows you to add a physical Pause/Start and Stop button to OctoPrint.

-Code is based almost completly on the Octoprint-Filament-Reloaded plugin by ǝuıɥsuooɯ (https://github.com/MoonshineSG/Octoprint-Filament).
+Code is based almost completly on the Octoprint-Filament plugin by ǝuıɥsuooɯ (https://github.com/MoonshineSG/Octoprint-Filament).

 ## Setup